btakita/briantakita.com/src/posts/philosophy-existence-is-god.md

 ### God Exists

 I'm happy to utilize, and prove, <a href="https://github.com/btakita/philosophy/blob/master/src/god.md" target="_blank">God's</a> existence.
 Since Existence is God and Existence, well exists, God Exists in this Philosophy.
-It's about how you define God & Existence.
+It's about how God & Existence is defined.

 While there has been some critique on Ann Rand's statement "Existence Exists", <a href="http://edwardfeser.blogspot.com/2014/01/does-existence-exist.html" target="_blank">these</a> <a href="http://maverickphilosopher.typepad.com/maverick_philosopher/2011/05/ayn-rand-on-existence-exists.html" target="_blank">critiques</a> are based on the definition of "exists" being scoped to mean "physical existence".

-The "Existence is God" Philosophy defines existence as "Everything that 'is', or more simply, everything".
+The "Existence is God" Philosophy defines existence as "Everything that 'is', or more simply, everything" or the <a href="https://github.com/btakita/philosophy/blob/master/src/universal-set.md" target="_blank">Universal Set</a> of everything.
 That includes all thoughts ever thought, all possible concepts, including the notion of Existence being everything.
 Thus Existence Exists.
+Everything (even fiction) exists.
 Thus God Exists.

 I enjoy speaking to <a href="https://github.com/btakita/philosophy/blob/master/src/atheism.md" target="_blank">atheists</a> because ideas from atheism led to me expanding the scope of God.
 Also, atheists tend to be skeptical toward dogmas, which leads to further exploration.
-This exploration expands consciousness, which I have as one of my primary life goals.
+This exploration expands consciousness.

 ### Exploration & Collaboration